 The original Clonyn Castle was built in 1639 by Richard Nugent, the 15th Baron of Delvin and First Earl of Westmeath.
 The castle was built as a replacement for Delvin Castle,

 that he would not offer Cromwell his hospitality and took the extreme step of burning down his own castle before fleeing the area to avoid any social obligation to his visitors.The castle at Clonyn was

 restored by Richard Nugent’s grandson around 1680 and was occupied until about 1860 when Lord and Lady Greville Nugent completed construction of the magnificent castle that still stands today.
 Part of the

-Please note that Clonyn Castle is a private residence and that the castle and its grounds are not open to the public.
+out extensive renovations.
+Clonyn Castle was later acquired by the Dillon family, and has been a private residence for over twenty-five years.Please note that Clonyn Castle is a private residence and that the castle and its grounds are not open to the public.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and which are used to collect user personal data via analytics or other embedded content are termed as non-necessary cookies.